Online

-With UC’s online Associate of Applied Business in Business Management Technology (AAB BMT), all of your coursework is completed online.
+The online Associate of Applied Business in Business Management Technology (AAB BMT) is 61 credit hours.
 Graduates of the AAB BMT program will be able to demonstrate the following outcomes:

 • Effectively communicate in a professional business setting